cpske/ISP/web/wsgi-servers.md

 ## Connecting Web Apps to Web App Servers

 We'd like to run our Django app inside a production quality web server that can handle high volume traffic.
-But what server can we use?
+What server can we use?

 Developers using Flask, Pyramid, CherryPy, and other Python web frameworks also want this.